 Are you about to go on a long plane ride?
 If so, you should consider buying compression socks.

-Compression socks help to increase blood circulation in the legs, staving off the types of blood clots that are often brought on by long-distance flights.
+Compression socks help to increase blood flow in the legs and help reduce the types of blood clots that are often brought on by long-distance flights.
 In addition to protecting your health, they can also improve your level of comfort, helping you to feel fresh after landing.

 Interested in buying compression socks?
-Looking for the best compression socks on the market today?
+Looking for the best compression socks for travel on the market today?
 Read on to find them.

 What to Look for in Compression Socks